rbrtsmith/rbrtsmith.github.io/_posts/2015-05-08-JavaScript-Callbacks.md

 First we must augment the JavaScript Array prototype with out new function.  for the callback to execute we must pass it as an argument to our newly created function:

 <small>
-**Note** &mdash; *Extending a native object's prototype is generally frowned upon because it's possible to override native methods.
+**Note** &mdash; *Augmenting a native object's prototype is generally frowned upon because it's possible to override native methods.
 I'm only doing it here to illustrate how forEach works*
 </small>

 {% highlight javascript %}